prateakb/triton-llama/FAQ.md

 -   **A:**  Change the model files or the  `config.pbtxt`  file as needed and restart the Triton server to apply updates.

-**Q9: Can I increase the Triton server's capacity for more traffic?**

--   **A:**  Yes, you can scale up the server.
-Increase the number of server instances in the  `docker-compose.yml`  file by changing the  `replicas`  setting.

 ### Adding a New Model to Triton

 1.  **Prepare the Model**: Make sure your new model is ready for Triton, in ONNX, TensorFlow, or TorchScript format.